 Facilities and activities

-Shanti Maurice offers a range of water sports including stand-up paddle boards, kayaking, snorkeling, and pedalo.
+Shanti Maurice offers a range of water sports including stand-up paddle boards, kayaking, snorkelling, and pedalo.

 Land based activities include two floodlit tennis courts, beach volleyball, circuit training, bicycles and various yoga or meditation classes along with a weekly schedule of activities.